aurnovcy/arcserveransibleonboarding/README.md

 - Proxy (Optional)
 - Region

-Additionally, modify the target servers from webservers to your desired subset of servers.
+Additionally, define the target servers from webservers to your desired subset of servers.
 You can also apply a pattern in defining the scope of target servers.

 ## Step 4: Run the Ansible Playbook